-- Some goals are naturally time-bound: the goal "Complete school year promoted" will take an academic year. - Other goals are more open ended: the goal "Re-engage and re-enroll young person in a best-fit academic setting" may take months or even years to achieve, because the young person may not be ready/willing to go back to school.
-In the meantime, the Coach follows the steps in that Goal worksheet to meet the young person where they are and help them build their confidence, self-esteem, and sense of self through other activities in line with their interests.
-And hopefully someday, they will be ready!
+- Some goals are naturally time-bound: the goal "Complete school year promoted" will take an academic year. - Other goals are more open ended: the goal "Re-engage and re-enroll young person in a best-fit academic setting" may take weeks or it may take many months to complete.